im-caelli/df-ao3/README.md

 8. Click Save

 Should not show up in your script list, where you can toggle it on off.
 If on, the button to enable the plugin will show up on the works pages.

+### UserScript Managers

+You can also add it viia your favourite user script manager like TamperMonkey or GreaseMonkey